-We make significant purchases and incur expenses (including, historically, interest payments on debt instruments before Refinancing and Recapitalization) in other currencies, primarily in euro, and as a result, foreign exchange rate movements affect our results of operations.
+We make significant purchases and incur expenses in other currencies, primarily in euro, and as a result, foreign exchange rate movements affect our results of operations.

 The euro has historically experienced volatility in relation to the zloty.
 For the periods under review, the NBP euro/zloty average exchange rate, expressed as zloty per euro, is shown in the table below: